-High churn rates in dynamic networks pose a serious challenge to the adoption of reputation systems that depend on long-term participation for accuracy.
-In this paper, we propose a novel approach to quickly generate reliable reputations through the use of proactive transaction requests.
-By blending in with ordinary request traffic, these verifiable requests provide a first-hand estimate of the reliability and trustworthiness of unknown peers.
+High churn rates in dynamic networks pose a serious challenge to the adoption of reputation systems that depend on long-term state for accuracy.
+In this paper, we propose a novel approach of quickly generating reliable reputations through the use of proactive transaction requests.
+By blending in with ordinary application-level traffic, these verifiable requests provide a first-hand estimation of the reliability and trustworthiness of unknown peers.
 To ensure that these requests are treated like normal application requests, we anonymize them and provide cover traffic by anonymizing a portion of normal application traffic.
 We use a stream similarity metric to evaluate the effectiveness of these approaches and conduct initial experiments to measure their resistance to detection.
-For small window sizes, our results demonstrate that bursts of proactive requests blend well and are nearly undetectable under traffic analysis by target peers.
+For low window sizes, our results demonstrate that bursts of proactive requests blend in well and are nearly undetectable under traffic analysis by target peers.

-We note that this work focuses on the feasibility of adopting long-term reputation systems for highchurn networks, and does not address other shortcomings of general reputation systems.
+We note that this work focuses on the feasibility of adopting long-term reputation systems for high-churn networks, and does not address other shortcomings of general reputation systems.
 These include vulnerability to collusion attacks, as well as attacks based on dynamic peer behavior, where an attacker behaves well in order to build a sufficient reputation to launch a single focused attack.
 Addressing these vulnerabilities using proactive reputations is the topic of ongoing research.